 Bloom’s taxonomy in level 1 courses

 Level 1 eLearning interactivities seldom provide scope for knowledge application.
-Hence, level 1 interactivity aims at the first two levels of the Bloom’s Taxonomy – Remembering and Understanding.
+Hence, level 1 interactivity can measure the first two levels of Bloom’s Taxonomy – Remembering and Understanding.

 The second level of eLearning interactivity continues to be basic; however, learners have more control and involvement than level 1.
-This implies, learners can do much more than just read, watch, and navigate.
-Limited interactions allow learners to interact with simple animations, clickable tabs, multiple-choice questions, sequencing, and occasional drag-and-drop activities.
+This implies learners can do much more than just read, watch, and navigate.
+Learners can interact with simple animations, clickable tabs, multiple-choice questions, sequencing, and occasional drag-and-drop activities.
 In this level, you can include personalization using avatars.

 Bloom’s taxonomy in level 2 courses

-Now, you might think whether level 1 and level 2 interactivities will be effective?
-This is where the need for good instructional design comes in!
-Instructional designers ensure extraneous content is chunked to include only must-know information.
-More so, they choose right interactivities according to the given content to make learning intriguing and engaging for your learners.
+Deciding what content needs to be made interactive and designing good interactivities calls for good instructional design!
+Instructional designers ensure extraneous content is removed to include only must-know information.
+More so, they choose the right interactivities according to the content and the learning objectives to make learning intriguing and engaging for learners.

-In level 3 of eLearning, there is a greater level of customization and complexity including:
+In level 3 of eLearning, there is a greater level of customization and complexity through: